 Investigators are still working to determine all factors that led up to the roadway crash.
 We hope those injured make a full and steady recovery.

-Why Center Line Crossings Often Lead to Serious Highway Crashes
+Why Center Line Crossings Lead to Serious Highway Crashes

-Center line crossings on highways frequently result in severe injuries because vehicles are often traveling at higher speeds in opposite directions.
-Even a brief distraction, fatigue, or medical problem can cause a driver to drift into oncoming traffic.
-On two-lane highways, there may be little time for either driver to avoid contact once a vehicle enters the wrong lane.
+On highways, center line crossings can result in severe injuries because vehicles are frequently traveling at higher speeds in opposite directions.
+Even a brief distraction, fatigue, or medical problem can cause a driver to drift into oncoming traffic; there may be little time for either driver to avoid contact once a vehicle enters the wrong lane.

 Road conditions, visibility, and traffic flow are also commonly reviewed after these types of crashes.
 Guardrails can help reduce the chance of vehicles leaving the roadway, though they may not prevent major injuries during a head-on strike.
 In some cases, investigators also examine whether speed, impairment, or mechanical problems contributed to what happened.
 Early reports usually provide only basic facts, while more information is gathered through witness statements and roadway analysis.